 Keep in mind that some of these symptoms can cause bigger problems in the future.
 For example, the dry mouth caused by smoking reduces saliva, lowering your mouth’s ability to protect teeth from acid.
 Even secondhand smoke can result in some of these symptoms, including gum disease.

 On a national scale, smoking reduces our overall oral health.
-According to the 2003 Canadian Community Health Survey, adults over 18 who smoked had more oral health problems than those who didn’t.
-These respondents experienced:
+According to the 2003 Canadian Community Health Survey, adults over 18 who smoked had more oral health problems than those who didn’t

 - Double the chance of losing teeth compared to non-smokers